Vyral/jeff-riber/_posts/2024-04-10-selling-your-home-3-things-to-disclose-to-avoid-legal-trouble-copy-2.md

 ---
 layout: post
-title: Buying or selling this year?
-Here’s what you need to know
+title: Buying or Selling This Year?
+Here’s What You Need to Know
 date: 2024-05-02 05:00:00
 excerpt: Don’t get left behind in navigating the changes in the real estate market.
 enclosure: